kylecheng3146/Fridger/README.md

 If you face any issues, please report them on [YouTrack](https://youtrack.jetbrains.com/newIssue?project=CMP).

 You can open the web application by running the `:composeApp:wasmJsBrowserDevelopmentRun` Gradle task.

+## Run iOS from Android Studio (no Xcode app required)

+From Android Studio, you can now build and run the iOS app on the Simulator via a Gradle task:

+- Gradle task: `:iosRunDebugOnSimulator`
+- Default simulator: iPhone 15
+- Choose a different simulator: add a project property `-PiosSimulator="<Device Name>"`, for example:
+  - `./gradlew iosRunDebugOnSimulator -PiosSimulator="iPhone 15 Pro Max"`

+This task will:
+- Boot the requested Simulator if needed
+- Build the `iosApp` Xcode project in Debug configuration
+- Install and launch the app on the booted Simulator

+No need to open Xcode.
+Ensure you have Xcode command line tools installed (`xcode-select --install`).